 This photo is from the debut episode during which Walt first revealed his plans for his park.
 In later years, the weekly Disney show moved to NBC.
-Walt frequently took to the airwaves, pointer in hand, to introduce the latest Disneyland development.Continue to 4 of 10 below.
+(Everything came full circle when the Disney company purchased the ABC network many years later.)
+Walt frequently took to the airwaves, pointer in hand, to introduce the latest Disneyland developments.Continue to 4 of 10 below.

 04 of 10

 This photo shows crews work along Main Street U.S.A. as Disneyland is under construction.
 In the decades since it first opened, this part of the park has remained mostly intact.
 At the far end of the street, you can see the scaffolding that still remains on the spires of Sleeping Beauty Castle.Continue to 5 of 10 below.

 05 of 10

 That is not a vintage car parked at the entrance to Disneyland.
 It is a circa-1950s sedan in this photo taken on July 17, 1955, the day that the park opened.
 It was an inauspicious start.
 Because thousands of guests arrived with counterfeit tickets, Disneyland was seriously overcrowded.
 Women in high-heeled shoes sank into the uncured pavement.
 Electrical power was interrupted, along with other mishaps.
 The opening became known as "Black Sunday."Continue to 6 of 10 below.

 Walt Dedicates Disneyland